 King County Roads Services

-The King County Department of Local Services, Road Services Division is responsible for the operation and maintenance of the unincorporated County road system.
+The King County Department of Local Services, Road Services Division is responsible for the operation and maintenance of the road system in all unincorporated areas of the County, whether rural or urban.

+Financial Constraints (move this section below Services Provided)

 The County’s ability to maintain and improve its road network is limited by a lack of revenue.
-This lack of revenue is in part because the County’s Road Fund relies on a small tax base relative to the size and age of the unincorporated road network.
+This lack of revenue is in part because the County’s Road Fund relies on a small tax base relative to the size and age of the unincorporated road network, and the stark reality that the majority of trips using county roads are made by residents of cities (and businesses in cities) which do not pay anything into the County Road Fund.
 The County is further limited by the state’s one percent cap on property tax.

-As a result, the County prioritizes its roads funding on critical safety needs, emphasizing core maintenance and operations to improve the system’s safety and usability.
+As a result of these factors, there is insufficient funding to fully maintain the county road system, and no funds are foreseeable to provide the capital improvements identified in the Transportation Needs Report(citation?).
+Instead, the County prioritizes its roads funding on critical safety needs, emphasizing core maintenance and operations to improve the system’s safety and usability.

+TABLE XX.

+[Add a table here, showing the lane miles and vehicle-miles of travel on each class of road, and separating the locally generated travel from the intercity through travel.
+You can get all that information from the PSRC travel forecasting model.
+And include the VISION 2050 growth numbers too.
+Or add a subsection about future growth and what that implies for county programs, following the public transit subsection.]

+Services Provided

 The Road Services Division provides a range of road-related transportation services, including the following list:

 Capital project construction (as funding allows)